Kashmir Day to be observed today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Kashmir Day will be observed today (Friday) to highlight the Indian atrocities in Indian Occupied Kashmir (IOK).
+ISLAMABAD: Kashmir Day will be observed today (Friday) to highlight Indian atrocities in Indian Occupied Kashmir (IOK).

 A human chain will be formed under the leadership of Prime Minister Imran Khan here to express solidarity with Kashmiris.
 According to the Ministry of Information, a human chain will be formed from Convention Centre to D-Chowk at 3:30pm.
 The prime minister will address the participants at D-Chowk and would take part in the human chain, according to Special Assistant to PM on Information and Broadcasting Dr Firdous Ashiq Awan.